traitanhong98/ParallaxHeader/README.md

 ## License

 HParallaxHeader is available under the MIT license.
-See the LICENSE file for more info.